-If you're required to report listed or reportable transactions to the IRS on federal Form 8886 or if you participated in a real estate investment trust (REIT) or regulated investment company (RIC), you must check the appropriate boxes in the header area of the Oregon tax return.

-We'll assess penalties if you don't comply with this requirement.

-- Accounting period change checkbox (Excise tax return filers only.)
+- Federal Form 8886 checkbox and reportable transactions.
+If you're required to report listed or reportable transactions to the IRS on federal Form 8886, you must check the appropriate box in the header area of the Oregon tax return.
+We'll assess penalties if you don't comply with this requirement. - GILTI included on federal return.
+If you included global intangible low-taxed income on your federal return, check this box. - Accounting period change checkbox (Excise tax return filers only.)
 Check this box only if both of the following apply: - The excise tax return covers a period of less than 12 months, and - The short-period return is due to a qualified change in accounting period per IRC §441 to §444.

 Note: A short-period return doesn't automatically constitute a qualified change in accounting period.
-A taxpayer that isn't in existence for the entire year shouldn't check this box.
+A tax-payer that isn't in existence for the entire year shouldn't check this box.
 This includes subsidiaries that join or leave a consolidated filing group and newly formed or dissolved corporations.